• Skip to primary navigation

 • White miso paste: This adds a really nice salty, savory taste.

 • Tahini: This is a thick and creamy condiment made from toasted ground sesame seeds.
 Be sure to find a good quality tahini that's smooth and not too bitter.
-(It should have a strong, earthy, nutty flavor.)
+It should have a strong, earthy, nutty flavor.
+I purchase Whole Foods 365 brand organic tahini which is made from organic ground sesame seeds and salt.
+(No refined oil added.)

 • Pure maple syrup: This is a fantastic natural sweetener.
 But feel free to use your own favorite sweetener instead.